rrnyquist/ebenezer/_Scripture/ESV/07_Judges.md

 And when the Ammonites made war against Israel, the elders of Gilead went to bring Jephthah from the land of Tob. ^1105

-And they said to Jephthah, Come and be our leader, that we may fight against the Ammonites. ^1106
+And they said to Jephthah, Come and be our leader, that we may fight with the Ammonites. ^1106

-But Jephthah said to the elders of Gilead, Did you not hate me and drive me out of my father’s house?
+But Jephthah said to the elders of Gilead, Did you not hate me and drive me out of my father's house?
 Why have you come to me now when you are in distress? ^1107

-And the elders of Gilead said to Jephthah, That is why we have turned to you now, that you may go with us and fight against the Ammonites and be our head over all the inhabitants of Gilead. ^1108
+And the elders of Gilead said to Jephthah, That is why we have turned to you now, that you may go with us and fight with the Ammonites and be our head over all the inhabitants of Gilead. ^1108

-Jephthah said to the elders of Gilead, If you bring me home again to fight against the Ammonites, and the Lord gives them over to me, I will be your head. ^1109
+Jephthah said to the elders of Gilead, If you bring me home again to fight with the Ammonites, and the LORD gives them over to me, I will be your head. ^1109

-And the elders of Gilead said to Jephthah, The Lord will be witness between us, if we do not do as you say. ^1110
+And the elders of Gilead said to Jephthah, The LORD will be witness between us, if we do not do as you say. ^1110

 So Jephthah went with the elders of Gilead, and the people made him head and leader over them.
-And Jephthah spoke all his words before the Lord at Mizpah. ^1111
+And Jephthah spoke all his words before the LORD at Mizpah. ^1111

 Then Jephthah sent messengers to the king of the Ammonites and said, What do you have against me, that you have come to me to fight against my land? ^1112